Thousands Of People Were Supposed To Regain Power In Puerto Rico On Saturday. They Didn’t.

 González reached an agreement in December with PREPA to temporarily restore power by means of the microgrid.
 Earlier this week, he called out the utility in a statement to local reporters for not yet complying.
 On Saturday, he planned to tour the substation with PREPA’s interim director, Justo González, as the generator was being installed.

-But in another example of the disfunction that has plagued Puerto Rico’s recovery, the day didn’t go quite as planned.
+But in another example of the dysfunction that has plagued Puerto Rico’s recovery, the day didn’t go quite as planned.
 With no sign of the generator or PREPA’s interim director at the Charco Hondo substation, thousands of residents of Arecibo remained in darkness, like 32% of the island — more than a million people.
 There’s no clear idea of when they could expect to regain power.

-A spokesperson for PREPA told BuzzFeed News that the U.S. Army Corps of Engineers was overseeing the project and providing the generator, and that it was unclear where PREPA director Justo González was on Saturday.
+A spokesperson for PREPA told BuzzFeed News that the US Army Corps of Engineers was overseeing the project and providing the generator, and that it was unclear where PREPA director Justo González was on Saturday.

-A spokesperson for the U.S. Army Corps of Engineers said that after a second inspection of the site, they had decided that there was too much damage to the nearby power lines to allow the generator to be safely switched on as planned on Saturday.
+A spokesperson for the US Army Corps of Engineers said that after a second inspection of the site, they had decided that there was too much damage to the nearby power lines to allow the generator to be safely switched on as planned on Saturday.
 He said contractors will “begin installing” the generator over the weekend but that it won’t be operational—and that USACE “cannot give a definitive time” when it will be switched on.

 “The microgrid will be energized once it is determined that a section can be safely utilized without the risk of harming anyone within the community.
 USACE cannot give a definitive time, but we are working tirelessly to complete the project as soon as possible,” USACE Public Affairs Officer Luciano Vera told BuzzFeed News in a statement.